dancomanlive/dagger-fastapi-llm-demo/README.md

 # SmartÆgent X-7

-A sophisticated **microservices-based** Retrieval-Augmented Generation (RAG) system with interactive streaming chat interface and Temporal workflow orchestration.
+An advanced and composable **microservices-based** Retrieval-Augmented Generation (RAG) system with interactive streaming chat interface and Temporal workflow orchestration.
 Built with FastAPI, Gradio, Temporal, and Docker.

 ## 🏗️ Architecture